cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 Install [Docker](https://docs.docker.com/get-docker/).

-To run the checkers chain with Ignite CLI you have the choice of two Docker images:
+To run the checkers chain with Ignite CLI you have the choice between two Docker images:

 1. You can use the one published by Ignite themselves, for version `0.22.1`: [`ignitehq/cli:0.22.1`](https://hub.docker.com/layers/ignitehq/cli/0.22.1/images/sha256-8e2f353f943227488f966dd02558b718766a17dd8b611bccd2789facdceef0cf).
 This may be faster the first time you run it, but can become annoying if you plan on doing it many times as it will download the Go dependencies every time.
 2. You can build it yourself from the checkers [`Dockerfile-ubuntu`](https://github.com/cosmos/b9-checkers-academy-draft/blob/main/Dockerfile-ubuntu), with the command: